bencripps/jquery.thoughtBubble/README.md

 Methods/Customization:
 ------------------

-Currently, only font-family, color, text, and bubble color is customizable through the plugin.
+Currently, only font-family, color, text, bubble color, and animation speed are customizable through the plugin.
 Positioning can be modified by modifying the `.bubble-holder` class from within the plugin CSS.

 Suggestions/Bugs:
 -----------------